Cocytus45/TL-Scraper/README.md

 ### Overview:
 Python script to pull stats from your torrentleech account.<br>
 View the usage variables to see stats it can pull.<br>
-Only spent a couple minutes on this so not optimized PRs welcome.

 **Use at your own discretion don't spam the site, I'm not responsible if you get banned or otherwise.**